clickspider/recipe-app/README.md

 ### Recipe App

-Single‐page web application which allows users to manage their favorite recipes.
-Used a dashboard to show all available recipes and the actions to create, update and delete a recipe.
+Single‐page web application which allows users to manage their favorite recipes and login/register via Firebase.
+Used a dashboard to show all available recipes and the actions to create, update, delete and like a recipe.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/de5051b6-244d-423c-b8fa-aa6323b83ff1/deploy-status)](https://app.netlify.com/sites/gracious-bhabha-1f6f7b/deploys)